Addepar/ember-table/README.md

 # Releasing new versions (for maintainers)

 We use [`release-it`](https://github.com/release-it/release-it).
-To create a new release, run `yarn run release -- minor` or `yarn run release -- major`.
+To create a new release, run `yarn run release`.
+To do a dry-run: `yarn run release --dry-run`.
+The tool will prompt you to select the new release version.